Ometria/ometria.react_native_sdk/README.md

 In order to reduce power and bandwidth consumption, the Ometria library doesn’t send the events one by one unless you request it to do so.

-Instead, it composes batches of events that are periodically sent to the backend during application runtime.
+Instead, it composes batches of events that are sent to the backend during application runtime when the one of the following happened:
+* it has collected 10 events or
+* there was a firebase token refresh (`pushtokenRefreshed` event)
+* a `notificationReceived` event
+* an `appForegrounded` event
+* an `appBackgrounded` event

 You can request the library to send all remaining events to the backend whenever you want by calling:

 ```js
 Ometria.flush()
 ```

-The library will automatically call this method every time the application is brought to foreground or sent to background.

 ### Clear tracked events